biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:main.md

 BioJava provides a set of APIs to generate some commonly used physiochemical properties.
 They are

--   Molecular weight
+-   Molecular Weight
 -   Absorbance
--   Extinction coefficient
+-   Extinction Coefficient
--   Instability index
+-   Instability Index
--   Apliphatic index
+-   Apliphatic Index
--   Average hydropathy value
+-   Average Hydropathy Value
--   Isoelectric point
+-   Isoelectric Point
--   Net charge at pH 7
+-   Net Charge at pH 7
 -   Composition of specified amino acid
 -   Composition of the 20 standard amino acid